 For Derrida, retention is a combination of all sorts.
 It is not a simple retention or short term memory of this moment, but an infinite deferral of a past / historical discourse that has always already been influenced by our imagination, memories, and our linguistic-epistemological framework (i.e. how we use words synchronically vs diachronically).
 If I remember correctly, Derrida refers to retention as “Now X” as in “undefined”; and not “A” like in my diagram below.
 Another words, this present moment is only possible through the retention of the words you had just read—which is influenced by your own pre-established historical discourse.
 This is where we see differance taking full effect through its own absence.

 In this diagram, the straight long arrow represents the linearity of time.
 What we see is how the “Now” (B) is only possible through the retention of A (or “X”, as Derrida would put it since it is a retention of all sorts).
 B is “B” because it is not “A”.
 And what sits between the space of B, A, and C is referred as spacing.
 This is why Derrida points out how the empty white space in this page takes on an importance.
-Our interpretation of every word relies on an abstract and absent mode of a historical past that has already been “written” before the subjective reader engages with the text (i.e. your unique contingent historico-linguistical-contextual framework which allows you to establish meaning as you interpret every word in this text).
-This abstract and absent writing of space is what Derrida calls “archi-writing”, the most originary and unique form of writing.
+Our interpretation of every word relies on an abstract and absent mode of a historical past that has already been “written” before the subjective reader engages with this text (i.e. your unique contingent historico-linguistical-contextual framework which allows you to establish meaning as you interpret every word in this text).
+This abstract and absent writing of space is what Derrida calls “archi-writing”, the most originary and unique form of writing that plays among differences of words.
 Thus, to “interpret” is “to read what wrote itself between the lines” which is a radically different “organization of space” than what appears as linear before our eyes.
-This is one of the reasons why the first part in Of Grammatology is called “Writing before the Letter”.
+This is one of the reasons why the first part of Of Grammatology is called “Writing before the Letter”.

 In Derrida’s later works, you will see how he puts trace into action with his famous ideas of a “democracy to come”.
-You can also see this in his essay, “For the Love of Lacan!” where he tries to predict what his readers would say in the future after his death by continuously saying, “What would Derrida have said!”, “What would Lacan have said!”.
+You can also see this in his essay, “For the Love of Lacan!” where he tries to predict what his readers would say in the future after his death by continuously saying, “What would Lacan have said!”.
 Derrida’s famous concept known as “hauntology” that is found in his later work, Specters of Marx, is also an example of trace where the past Other haunts the present from the future.
 Finally, Derrida also situates the notion trace with Emmanuel Levinas and his famous phenomenological “face to face” ethics.

 Metaphysics of Presence and Origin-Heterogeneous